UBC-STAT/stat-450/docs/syllabus-page.md

 #### Academic Concession

-Deadlines are all by 11:59 pm (Pacific time) on the due date.
+Please see Canvas for course deadlines.
 Any submission or modification after the due date will not be graded unless you have requested an extension.
 If you anticipate having trouble meeting a deadline and need an [academic concession](https://students.ubc.ca/enrolment/academic-learning-resources/academic-concessions), please reach out in advance via email to the instructors.
 [Here](https://stat540-ubc.github.io/course-admin/concession_template.pdf) is a template you can use for a self-declaration.

 If you miss class, we suggest you to: